NETCOM-Team/datascience/README.md

 The environment generates key-value pairs of the format ASN:risk_score and stores them in Redis for fast-lookups.

-Native visualizations are provided within the pyton "app" container and can be extracted as-needed:
+Native visualizations are provided within the python "app" container and can be extracted as-needed:

 ```bash
 docker cp app:/file/path/within/container /host/path/target